jat255/Betterment_to_YNAB/README.md

 To setup automatic downloading:

  2. First, you need to save your login information to your system keyring so the script will be able to log you in.
 This script does not save any login information on its own, but instead places it in the system's keyring, so it is as secure as your computer's local account.
 You will need to run the script `save_login.py` on each computer you wish to run the automated downloading on.
 If you don't do this, the script will ask for your username and password each time it is run, since it is not saved.

+ 3. Then, rename `account_info_example.ini` to `account_info.ini`
- 3. Then, configure the `account_info.ini` file to match the values for your account.
+    and configure the values to match your account.
     Under the `[UserInfo]` section, the only values that should need changing are the user and the default days (prior to today) of transactions that you wish to download.
 Under the `[AccountInfo]` section, you need to add your account group ID and your account numbers.
-This information can be found by visiting the [activity page] (https://wwws.betterment.com/app/#activity) of your Betterment account, and hovering over the "Download Activity as CSV" link.
+This information can be found by visiting the [activity page] (https://wwws.betterment.com/app/#activity) of your Betterment account,
+    and hovering over the "Download Activity as CSV" link.
 In this link, you will see the `subAccountID=` (or something like that).
     Each account you have will have a different number.
 In the example `account_info.ini` file, I have two accounts (Wealth building and Roth IRA), so I have listed them there.
 The names you give them (`wb` and `roth`) don't matter, as the script will loop through all the accounts you put in this section and try to download their activity.
 The supplied names will be used in the outputted .csv files.
     You should also change the directories to ones that make sense for you.
 The downloaded files will be placed in this directory (Linux and Windows are supported, support for MacOS should be trivial to add, but I don't have a system to test on).

 To use the actual script: